Admiral1428/raster-engine/README.md

 <br><br>

 One airplane is parked on the ground next to newly added *Hangar* and *Runway* objects.
-A *Prop* object, representing a propeller, is seen rotating on this airplane - achieved through appopriate translation and rotation relative to both the world origin and airplane's position.
+A *Prop* object, representing a propeller, is seen rotating on this airplane - achieved through appropriate translation and rotation relative to both the world origin and airplane's position.
 Another airplane is flying above the islands, animated by rotation around a shifted y-axis to create an orbiting motion.

 <br>
 <video src="https://github.com/user-attachments/assets/a3e11884-cf88-4ccd-aa84-a259f39dad3c" width="1200" height="900" controls></video>
 <br><br>

+## Further Optimizations and Texture Mapping

 An important next update was decoupling the render resolution from the window resolution, achieved using the `SDL_LOGICAL_PRESENTATION_LETTERBOX` option.
 This allowed the window to be resized without compromising performance on high-resolution screens, while maintaining the correct aspect ratio.